NAndOr-Labs-Studio/PYNQtorch/README.md

 5. Copy your sysroot

-    The `GLIBC` lib in `Trxie` release is too new, and also we need some libraries in your board in case of something unsuitable.
+    The `GLIBC` lib in `Trixie` release is too new, and we also need some libraries in your board in case of something unsuitable.
 Then put all of them into a folder called "`sysroot`".

     You just need to download (or copy) the folders below:

     ```text
-    /root/sysroot/ (path recommanded)
+    /root/sysroot/ (path recommended)
     ├── lib/                            # path /lib on your board
     └── usr/
         ├── include/                    # path /usr/include on your board